Breaking the Torque Barrier: Ram Goes 1,000 Lbs-Ft!

 Courtesy of Ram

-Gaining a compacted graphite iron block, Cummins joins the lightweight diesel gang while increasing strength and dropping 60 pounds.
+Gaining a compacted graphite iron block, Cummins diesel engine joins the lightweight diesel gang while increasing strength and dropping 60 pounds.
 New lighter, stronger pistons with low-friction rings, forged connecting rods and crankshaft.
 A new cast-iron head with new rocker arms, exhaust valves and springs give breath to a unreasonably high 19.0:1 compression ratio in the high-output version, and a new variable geometry turbo and exhaust manifold shoves 33PSI of air on top of that compression.
 The intercooler has been enlarged to what Cummins claims is the largest intercooler ever fitted into a pickup.

 The standard duty version pumps out 370 horse power and 850 lb-ft at 1,700 RPM, while the HO version found in the 3500 equipped with the Aisin HD automatic are putting down a mind numbing 400 horsepower and 1,000 lb-ft of torque at 1,800 RPM.